nzakas/understandinges6/manuscript/11-Promises.md

 let p4 = Promise.all([p1, p2, p3]);

 p4.then(function(value) {
-    console.log(value);     // [42, 43, 44]
+    console.log(Array.isArray(value));  // true
+    console.log(value[0]);              // 42
+    console.log(value[1]);              // 43
+    console.log(value[2]);              // 44
 });
 ```

 Each of the promises in this example resolves with a number.
-The call to `Promise.all()` creates a new promise, `p4`, that ultimately is fulfilled because each of the promises is fulfilled.
+The call to `Promise.all()` creates a new promise, `p4`, that ultimately is fulfilled when all of the promises are fulfilled.
 The result passed to the fulfillment handler for `p4` is an array containing each resolved value: 42, 43, and 44.
 In this way, you can match promise results to the promises that resolved to them.

 If any of the promises passed to `Promise.all()` is rejected, the returned promise is immediately rejected without waiting for the other promises to complete: